Will you help a cat like Daisy?Become a Sponsor today

 At Cats Protection we never put a healthy cat to sleep.
 Click on the link below to watch a must see video charting the charity's progression from The Cats Protection League to Cats Protection!...Click Here

 This is what we do:We carry out a pre adoption home visit to have a chat about the most suitable cat for you, perhaps an older cat, younger cat or kitten and if this is the first time you have adopted a cat we can give you advice on caring for your new arrival and what items you may need to obtain.
 We ask that on the day you adopt your chosen cat or kitten you please pay an adoption fee of £50 for each cat or kitten (£75 for a pedigree cat or kitten) to Cats Protection towards the cost involved in caring for your cat whilst it was in our care.We then invite you to look on our website to view the cats presently in our care and we also give you the contact details of one or more fosterers who may have the most suitable cat for you.
 We do ask that you consider one of our older cats who may have been in our care for some time but unfortunately always get overlooked.
 An older cat can make the most perfect, loving companion for the right person and an older cat is usually so grateful to have found its forever home.When you have chosen your feline friend and the day arrives for you to collect your cat, we ask that you bring a suitable pet carrier with a nice warm blanket inside to make your cat more comfortable on its journey home with you.
-You will be informed what food your cat has been used to, which should be continued to prevent an upset tummy.The cat will have been treated against fleas and worms, microchipped and usually vaccinated prior to homing and neutered if old enough.
+You will be informed what food your cat has been used to, which should be continued to prevent an upset tummy.The cat will have been treated against fleas and worms, microchipped and usually vaccinated prior to homing and neutered.
 There will be adoption forms for you to sign with a copy to take away.

 We thought you may like to see where our rescue cats live while they are in our care awaiting their new homes.
 Here are a couple of pictures of our brand new pens Or the Hilton Hotel for pussy cats as we like to call them...Aren't they just lovely?
 All the pens are fully heated, lit and some even have music to keep the cats company